Outbreak of the First Intifada: Spread of the unrest to East Jerusalem and the West Bank

 Although the unrest was first contained within the Gaza Strip, it would spread to the West Bank within a few days.
 On 10 December, the first Palestinian death of the Intifada in the West Bank occurred in Nablus, when a 19-year-old was shot and killed by Israeli forces after a group of youth began throwing stones and an iron bar at an Israeli military patrol.
 Later that day, the Israeli authorities imposed a 10-day publication on East Jerusalem-based newspaper Al Fajr for violating Israeli military censorship rules in its coverage of the unrest.

 The next day, 11 December, the Balata Camp near Nablus became the site of a major clash between Israeli forces and Palestinian demonstrators.
 The camp had been a significant site of tension over the previous two years, with Fatah's youth wing having a particularly strong presence in the camp, to the point of making the Israeli Civil Administration's control over the camp tenuous.
-That day, the Israeli military began a operation aiming to overcome the youth wing's presence, killing several Palestinians and injuring others.
+That day, the Israeli military began an operation aiming to overcome the youth wing's presence, killing several Palestinians and injuring others.
 Palestinian sources reported four dead: 57-year-old woman Suhaila Kaabi, 17-year-old girl Sahar Al-Jarmi, and 11-year-old boys Abdullah Faour and Ali Ismail Abdullah.
 The Israeli military reported that three of its soldiers had been injured during the clashes.
 The deaths brought the overall death toll of the unrest to at least six Palestinians in three days.
 Writing in early January 1988, John Kifner of The New York Times reported: "Since early December, Balata has been under something close to a siege as the Israeli military authorities sought to break the hold of the Shabiba, a youth movement loyal to Al Fatah, Yasir Arafat's branch of the Palestine Liberation Organization...
 Agents of Shin Beth, Israel's domestic security service, went through the refugee district making arrests in nighttime sweeps, according to both residents and Israeli newspaper accounts.
 Then the tough border police, a paramilitary unit made up largely of Druse Arabs loyal to Israel, was sent in force into Balata.
 Stone throwers surrounded a border police patrol in the narrow streets, and the unit opened fire, killing 3 people and wounding 10.
-Then, according to many residents, the border police began breaking down the doors of houses in search of suspects, smashing furniture and other posessions.
+Then, according to many residents, the border police began breaking down the doors of houses in search of suspects, smashing furniture and other possessions.
 The army command says it has begun an internal investigation of the incident.
 At different times Balata has been cordoned off, declared under curfew -which means that no one can leave home, day or night, to work or shop -or, as it was today, heavily patrolled."